 Patience is required when it comes to the final result.
 The cartilage framework underneath the nose can be changed immediately but the skin and fat that lay on top of the cartilage can take several months to years to adapt to its new structure.
 Individuals with thick skin and a fatty nose may take longer.

 A good candidate for Rhinoplasty or any other elective cosmetic surgery is someone who is in good medical health with reasonable expectations and has enough physical aspects of the nose that can be improved with surgery.
 To develop reasonable expectations regarding results, it can help to look over rhinoplasty before-and-after photos in our gallery.

-If you have already had a Nose Job or had recent significant injury to the septum or mucosal, you are a poor candidate until the healing and swelling has improved.
+If you have already had a Nose Job or had a recent significant injury to the septum or mucosal, you are a poor candidate until the healing and swelling have improved.
 This usually takes six months to one year.